Keirua/whitespace-rs/README.md

       - [ ] ReadChar
       - [ ] ReadInt

- - [ ] make the VM able to use different streams for I/O (easier testing)
+ - [ ] make the VM able to use different streams for I/O (in order to ease testing)
+ - [ ] implement arbitrary precision integers ?
+ - [x] turns this into a compiler because why not ? (by generating a rust source file that uses its own virtual machine ?)

+## side stuff that would be nice to cleanup

  - [ ] parser: fix the crash due to out of bounds exceptions
  - [ ] automated tests for every critical branch of the parser
  - [ ] add some property-based tests in the parser